mirasto/youtube-audio-player/README.md

-# 🎵 YouTube Music Player Script
+# 🎵 YouTube Audio Player Script

-This Bash script allows you to browse and play the latest videos from selected YouTube music channels directly in your terminal, with interactive selection and playback.
+This Bash script allows you to browse and play the latest audio from selected YouTube channels directly in your terminal, with interactive selection and playback.

 ## 📌 What the Script Does

-- Displays a list of preconfigured music channels (e.g., lofi, classical).
+- Displays a list of preconfigured channels (e.g., lofi, classical).
 - Lets you choose a channel using `fzf` (fuzzy finder).
 - Fetches the latest 10 videos from the selected channel using `yt-dlp`.
 - Allows you to: